Types of Data#

 It has to do with how the data is extracted for the submission system.
-In the near future, system changes to prepare for ICD-10-CM and ICD-10-PCA coding will result in the diagnosis codes and the external cause of injury codes being a consistent length across PDD, ED and AS datasets.
+In the near future, system changes to prepare for ICD-10-CM and ICD-10-PCA coding will result in the diagnosis codes and the external cause codes being a consistent length across PDD, ED and AS datasets.

 Why is Facility Number a 9-digit variable in OSHPD’s financial and utilization databases and a 6-digit variable in the patient-level PDD and ED/AS databases?

 OSHPD’s financial and utilization databases begin with a 3-digit number that indicates the “type of facility” (106=hospital, 206=long term care, 306 = clinic, 406 = home health/hospice agency).
 The last six digits are the Facility Number that is issued by OSHPD; this number is also used in the PDD & ED/AS Data Sets.
 The first two digits indicate the county in which the facility operates.
 The last four digits are assigned by OSHPD to identify the facility.
 The PDD and ED/AS databases do not have a “type of facility” indicator.

 Why do hospitals have the same license number/OSHPD facility number even though they operate on geographically distinct campuses?
 Why do hospitals that have identical license numbers/OSHPD facility numbers in OSHPD’s PDD and ED/AS data have different OSHPD IDs in the Facility Listings report?